sufiiyan/verilog/README.md

 This repo contains basic code snippets of verilog, which is a hardware description language(HDL) used to model electronic systems.

 ## Compile and Run the code
-The following code is to compile main file and test bench file.
+The following command is to compile main file and test bench file.

 ```
 iverilog -o <output name> <main file> <testbench file>